rajandevkota98/ThyroidDiseaseDetection/README.md

 # ThyroidDiseaseDetection
 This is an internship project with iNeuron.
+Project is under devlopment.
 To run this project, follow these steps.

 ## Step 1:  Install the requirements:
 ``pip install -r requirements.txt``